Visualizing Privacy-Relevant Data Flows in Android Applications: Introduction

 Advocating for transparency, Article §13~\cite{art13} of the GDPR mandates that the collection and processing of personal data be disclosed to the user through documents such as privacy policies.
 Therefore, all Android apps must provide a privacy policy which explains how apps collect, share, and process user data.
 However, these privacy policies are often long and vague, and may not always be authored by the app developers.
 Several studies~\cite{privacypolicytrust,automatedriskanalysis,guileak,ppviolationappcode,PTPDroid} have consistently shown significant discrepancies between privacy policies and the actual source code, undermining their accuracy and misleading users.

-To address these inaccuracies, Google recently launched the data safety section~\cite{data}, which shifts the responsibility of privacy-relevant reporting to app developers.
+To address these inaccuracies, Google introduced the data safety section (DSS)~\cite{data}, which shifts the responsibility of privacy-relevant reporting to app developers.
 This necessitates the completion of a form, outlining how apps collect, share, and secure user data.
 App developers also need to share if the app uses data protection measures such as encryption or on-demand data deletion.
-Before being able to create a store listing for an Android app, developers must complete this form.
-This manual process often results in inaccuracies in reporting~\cite{datalabels,khedkar2024androidappdevelopersaccurately}, providing users with a false sense of privacy.
-To bridge the gap between reported and actual handling of privacy-relevant data, app developers need technical support.
+Without completing this form, an app cannot be listed on the Play Store.
+However, the process is manual and often error-prone~\cite{datalabels}, creating inconsistencies between what is reported and how privacy-relevant data is actually handled, which in turn gives users a false sense of privacy.
+To close this gap, developers require technical support to understand and accurately report the data practices of their apps.

-To address this, this paper presents an approach that uses static analysis to evaluate privacy-relevant data in Android applications.
+In this paper, we present an approach that uses static analysis to identify and evaluate privacy-relevant data in Android applications.
 Static analysis checks the source code thoroughly before execution, covering all possible execution paths, offering the potential to eventually provide legally useful guarantees.

 Since its introduction in the 1980s~\cite{Weiser, Weiser1}, the static analysis technique of program slicing has been used to assist developers in tasks such as debugging, testing, finding bugs, and understanding the code.
-Slicing systematically identifies and highlights all the statements that could be affected by a specific program location\cite{thinslicing}.
-This paper explores the use of static program slicing to identify parts of the source code affected by sources of privacy-relevant data.
-Our hypothesis is that the resulting program slices can help developers understand how privacy-relevant data flows through the source code and determine which privacy-relevant methods are reachable along the way.
+Slicing systematically identifies a subset of the program that is relevant to a specific program location.
+Our approach applies forward static slicing to trace how privacy-relevant data propagates through the codebase.
+Specifically, it identifies statements and methods that are affected by sources of privacy-sensitive data, revealing dependencies and control flows that may impact privacy compliance.
+Our hypothesis is that visualizing the resulting program slices can help developers understand how privacy-relevant data flows through the source code and determine which privacy-relevant methods are reachable along the way.
 This, for instance, will allow developers to choose secure measures to protect privacy-relevant data.
+Although this analysis may appear similar to taint analysis at first glance, our approach differs in fundamental ways—particularly in how it handles sources and sinks.
+We elaborate on these distinctions in \Cref{relatedwork}.